Yuri-Rassokhin/BenchmarkBeholder/README.md

 private

-# In this method, you specify all the target metrics BBH should calculate for each combination of parameters
+# In the `setup` method, you specify all the target metrics BBH should calculate for each combination of parameters
-# Vector `v` in the method refers to current combinations of parameters
+# Vector `v` refers to current combination of parameters
-# You can refer to value of individual parameter by name: `v.time`, `v.size`, etc - using the same parameter names as you defined in your workload file
+# You can refer to values of individual parameters by their names: `v.time`, `v.size`, etc, using the same parameter names as you defined in your workload file
-# BBH will call this method just once, at startup, to define target metrics: that is, WHAT and HOW it should benchmark
+# BBH will call `setup` just once, at startup, to define target metrics - that is, to know WHAT and HOW it should derive from the workload
-# After that, BBH will launch the benchmarking
+# After that, BBH will launch the benchmarking and sweep `v` over all valid combinations of parameters
-# NOTE: If you need to pre-benchmark preparations, you can just place them in the beginning of this method
+# NOTE: If you need pre-benchmark preparation, just place it in the beginning of `setup`
-# NOTE: If you need preparation before EACH combination is benchmarked, just add it as one more func(:add, ...) and call it from the function that invokes benchmark
+# NOTE: If you need preparation before EACH combination is benchmarked, define it as one more `func(:add, ...)` and call it from the function that invokes benchmark
 def setup
   result = {} # here we'll store raw result of PING func(:add, :command) { |v| "ping -c #{v.count} -s #{v.size} #{v.dns}" } # construct PING command with current combination of parameters